OranWeb/TornHub/src/content/player-focus/ltjelloman-player-focus.md

 LTJELLOMAN currently sits at $108,000,000,000 Networth with his real networth being way higher than this, over $36,000,000,000 in Money Mugged with almost the entire amount being real mugs with only 500M of it being mug protection in the old system
 >i only did like 2-3 mug protections back in the day for ~500m

-LTJELLOMAN according to his achievements thread set a goal of mugging $5b IN 30 Days but due to his power supply failing he couldn't use his PC anyways he managed to mug $4.532B in 30 days. this was 9 months ago
+ According to his achievements thread He set a goal of mugging $5b IN 30 Days but due to his power supply failing he couldn't use his PC anyways he managed to mug $4.532B in 30 days. this was 9 months ago
 >I was waiting to get 5 billion mugged in 30 days to post this but due to a power supply to fail I couldn't use my PC.
 Therefore I cant wait any longer to post this. so in 30 days I've collected a new market tax of 4.532 billion off of some very nice people.
 Seeing Money mugged $10,223,327,095 is crazy to me.

 ![](https://i.oran.pw/images/gf2Y4.png)